-- 7.4 Assess the extent to which the construction, operation and decommissioning (to the extent known) of the project meets all statutory and regulatory requirements of the State and Commonwealth and that the intended outcomes are consistent with current State and Commonwealth legislation, policies (including passed and uncommenced legislation) plans, schemes and guidelines.
+- (c) demonstrate how monitoring will confirm environmental outcomes, including using baseline data to track environmental outcomes. - 7.4 Assess the extent to which the construction, operation and decommissioning (to the extent known) of the project meets all statutory and regulatory requirements of the State and Commonwealth and that the intended outcomes are consistent with current State and Commonwealth legislation, policies (including passed and uncommenced legislation) plans, schemes and guidelines.
 If there is a conflict, explain how the project can be approved. - 7.5 For all the relevant matters, identify and describe the environmental values and matters that are to be protected.
-Environmental values and matters are specified in the Environment Protection and Biodiversity Conservation Act 1999, Environmental Protection Act 1994 (EP Act), the Environmental Protection Regulation 2019 (EP Regulation), environmental protection policies (EPPs), State Planning Policy 2017 (SPP), State Development Assessment Provisions (SDAP) and relevant guidelines.3 - 7.6 Include, as an appendix to the EIS, a table cross-referencing where each requirement of the draft TOR is addressed in the EIS, to the lowest available subsection. - 7.7 Describe the stakeholder engagement activities that have occurred during the preparation of the EIS, including appropriate Aboriginal and Torres Strait Islander consultation, identify the issues raised during consultation, and explain how the responses from the community and agencies have and will be incorporated into the design and outcomes of the project.
+Environmental values and matters are specified in the EPBC Act, Environmental Protection Act 1994 (EP Act), the Environmental Protection Regulation 2019 (EP Regulation), environmental protection policies (EPPs), Vegetation Management Act 1999 (VM Act), Nature Conservation Act 1992 (Qld) (NC Act), State Planning Policy 2017 (SPP), State Development Assessment Provisions (SDAP) and relevant guidelines.3 - 7.6 Include, as an appendix to the EIS, a table cross-referencing where each requirement of the TOR is addressed in the EIS, to the lowest available subsection. - 7.7 Describe the stakeholder engagement activities that have occurred during the preparation of the EIS, including appropriate Aboriginal and Torres Strait Islander consultation, identify the issues raised during consultation, and explain how the responses from the community and agencies have and will be incorporated into the design and outcomes of the project.
 Describe how the community and agencies will be kept informed of the consultation outcomes. - 7.8 The EIS is to be prepared and submitted electronically (USB or large file transfer) inclusive of all plans and documents that form the EIS.
-The electronic documents submitted are to satisfy the criteria detailed in Table 1 below.
+The electronic documents submitted are to satisfy the criteria detailed in Table 1.